manasarao30/manasarao30/README.md

 Hello ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)
 ==================================================================================================================================

-I'm Manasa, a designer and developer based in India.
-I'm currently working as an Application Development Analyst at Accenture, where I specialize in Google Cloud Platform and Product Content Management System.
+Hi, I'm Manasa Rao, a software engineer with a passion for pushing the boundaries of technology and collaborative success.
+Currently pursuing a Master's in Computer Science at Northeastern University.

+With around two years of hands-on experience at Accenture, I specialized in optimizing data workflows on Google Cloud Platform.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [manasarao54747@gmail.com](mailto:manasarao54747@gmail.com)